davidbenm/davidbenm/README.md

 ### Hello 👋

-My name is David, I'm a Telecommunications and Electronics Engineer, currently finishing my studies at the PhD in Engineering Sciences, Mention in Automation.
-I work in the Telecommunications research area, developing Software Defined Network applications in the Python language, improving various performance metrics of industrial networks.
-I have experience in systems and network administration, using tools for virtualization, infrastructure and servers management.
-I have expanded my knowledge in the IT field, by training and working with DevOps concepts and cloud provider technologies.
-Able to work with version control using Git and GitHub.
-Motivated by self-learning, oriented to productivity, good practices and contribute with the appropriate tools to excellence performance at the tasks in charge.
+Telecommunications Engineer finishing his doctoral studies, where he develops Software Defined Networking applications in Python.
+Enthusiastic and interested in cloud technologies, he is specializing in Google Cloud Platform and in master the necessary tools to work as a Cloud Engineer or related roles.
+He benefits from his experience in managing networks and virtualized data centers.
+Motivated by self-learning and by contributing with the appropriate tools to the performance of excellence in the tasks in charge.

 <!--
 **davidbenm/davidbenm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.